 Dr. Tam: Although heart disease is the number one killer of women and men in the U.S., 80% of heart disease is preventable.
-You can make a big impact on your risk with what you do, how you eat and how you live.
+You can make a big impact on your risk with what you do, how you eat, and how you live.
 By starting with small steps every day, you can take control of your risk for heart disease.

 Find a doctor

 If you need heart care, Providence’s heart and vascular specialists provide award-winning cardiovascular treatment.
 You can find a Providence doctor using our provider directory.
-Or, you can search for a primary care doctor in your area.

 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.